-The second piloting phase deliverable has been updated with information on designed, developed, integrated and deployed components forming together an application specific iFLEX assistant prototype used in the

-Slovenian pilot.
-In particular, the information on following components have been updated with the advances in the last piloting period:
+The third piloting phase deliverable has been updated with information on designed, developed, integrated and deployed components forming together an application of the specific iFLEX assistant prototype used in the Slovenian pilot.
+In particular, the following components have been updated based on the advances in the last piloting period:

-- HEMS deployment and installation, together with needed details for application integration, - Illustration of RAI deployment and application integration, - Digital Twin deployment and functionality, - User Interface's instantiation for the Slovenian pilot and supported features, - Aggregator and Market Interface's functionalities.
+- HEMS deployment and installation, together with needed details for application integration, - Illustration of RAI deployment and application integration, - Automated Flexibility Management, - Digital Twin deployment and functionality, - User Interface's instantiation for the Slovenian pilot and supported features, - Aggregator and Market Interface's functionalities.